FBI warns parents of privacy risks associated with internet-connected toys

 "I think this is the first time the FBI has issued such warning," Tod Beardsley, director of research at cyber security firm Rapid7, said in a telephone interview.

-"A lot of people tend to trust the FBI as a government organisation, so it definitely raises awareness of the risk associated with internet-connected toys."
+"A lot of people tend to trust the FBI as a government organization, so it definitely raises awareness of the risk associated with internet-connected toys."

-Smart toys and entertainment devices are gaining popularity for incorporating technologies that learn and tailor their behaviours based on user interactions.
+Smart toys and entertainment devices are gaining popularity for incorporating technologies that learn and tailor their behaviors based on user interactions.

 In February, Germany banned sales and ownership of a talking doll named Cayla made by U.S. company Genesis Toys, citing the risk of hacking associated with the toy.
 The country's Federal Network Agency recommended that parents who had bought the doll for their children destroy it.